RomiC/marvel/README.md

-# Marvel Movies By Danny With filter&pagination
+# Marvel Comics By Danny With filter&pagination

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).